... how to aim and compensate for various effects when using sidespin (english) in pool.

 As you probably realize, these details (and others) are maybe good to be consciously aware of while developing a feel during practice.
 But the end goal is for all of this to become second nature.

-Why do some people like to use inside english on most shots?
+Why do some people like to use inside english, even on shots where it is not required for position?

 First of all, the type of english is usually dictated by cue ball position requirements for the next shot, so inside english will not always be the right choice.
 Otherwise, here are some possible reasons to favor inside english (IE) when other english is not required (or when no english is required):